 PARENT DAY PARKING

 There will be New Student Orientation Leaders at the parking lot to hand out passes if unable to print one prior to the event.
 They will also assist parents/guardians as they navigate to the appropriate locations on the morning of the event date.

 WHAT TO BRING:

-Most materials will be provided for you, including informational handouts, notepads, pens and a parent edition of the New Student Orientation handbook.
+Most materials will be provided for you, including informational handouts, notepads, pens and a supplemental handbook.
 There will be several touring options for you to consider when the workshop portions of the program conclude.
 The university tour will be completely ADA accessible.

 Handbooks & Presentations

-All new students who attend orientation are provided a New Student Handbook.
-The most updated version of the New Student Handbook can be viewed by clicking the New Student Handbook icon on the left below.
+All new students who attend new student orientation are provided a New Student Handbook.
+The most updated version of the New Student Handbook can be viewed by visiting the link below.